Chris Godwin Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- In his nine matchups against the Falcons, Godwin's 68.9 receiving yards average is 1.6 less than his over/under for Sunday's game (70.5).
+- Against the Falcons, Godwin has averaged 68.9 receiving yards per game in his nine career matchups, 1.6 fewer than his over/under for Sunday's game.

 Recent Performances

-- Godwin put together a 24-yard performance against the Colts last week on four catches while being targeted five times.
+- In last week's game against the Colts, Godwin was targeted five times and racked up four catches for 24 yards.

-- Godwin has hauled in 17 passes (on 19 targets) for 146 yards (48.7 per game) and one touchdown over his last three outings.
+- Godwin has hauled in 17 passes (19 targets) for 146 yards (48.7 per game) and has one touchdown over his last three outings.

 Godwin's Tampa Bay Teammates